NVIDIA/deepops/README.md

 * An existing cluster that needs a resource manager / batch scheduler, where DeepOps is used to install Slurm, Kubernetes, or a hybrid of both
 * A single machine where no scheduler is desired, only NVIDIA drivers, Docker, and the NVIDIA Container Runtime

+Check out the [video tutorial](https://drive.google.com/file/d/1RNLQYlgJqE8JMv0np8SdEDqeCN2piavF/view) for how to use DeepOps to deploy Kubernetes and Kubeflow on a single DGX Station.
+This provides a good base test ground for larger deployments.

 ## Releases

 Latest release: [DeepOps 19.07 Release](https://github.com/NVIDIA/deepops/releases/tag/19.07)